Predictions of a fundamental statistical picture

 Then we can define $\widetilde{\psi }\left( \boldsymbol{x}\right) $ at each value of the radial coordinate $r$ by starting with a $\widetilde{\psi }\left( \boldsymbol{x}_{0}\right) $ and requiring that

 With this definition, $\widetilde{\psi }\left( \boldsymbol{x}\right)$ is a single-valued function of the coordinates only if $j$ is an integer.
-If $j=1/2$, e.g., $\widetilde{\psi }\left( \boldsymbol{x} \right) $ acquires a minus sign after a rotation of $2\pi $, but it is single-valued on the $Spin\left( d\right) $ group manifold.
+If $j=1/2$, e.g., $\widetilde{\psi }\left( \boldsymbol{x} \right) $ acquires a minus sign after a rotation of $2\pi $, but it is single-valued on the $Spin\left( D-4\right) $ group manifold.

 Multivalued functions are well-known in other similar contexts, such as the behavior of the phase of an ordinary superfluid order parameter $\psi _{s}=e^{i\theta _{s}}n_{s}^{1/2}$ around a vortex, which becomes discontinuous if it is required to be a single-valued function of the coordinates~\cite{kleinert}.
 In the same way, $z^{1/2}$ exhibits a discontinuity across a branch cut if it is required to be a single-valued function and $z$ is restricted to a single complex plane.
 I.e., $z^{1/2} = \left| z \right|^{1/2} e^{i\phi /2}$ gives $+\left| z \right|^{1/2}$ for $\phi=0$ and $-\left| z \right|^{1/2}$ for $\phi=2 \pi$.
 But when defined on a pair of Riemann sheets, $z^{1/2}$ is a continuous function, and the same is true of $\widetilde{\psi }\left( \boldsymbol{x}\right) $ as we have defined it above, on the group manifold.